gremlin97/Regulating-UCC-using-hashgraph/README.md

 3. Should we be storing the template?
 4. Also, we have to penalize the RTM to let pass or creating spam calls.
 Smart contracts will check the RTM behaviour in the ecosystem.
 Based on the performed behaaviour penalization or profit will be calculated and imposed via smart contract.

+## contributions
+1. 3 open source contributions to recrypt, rustc and mozilla
+2. Article submitted to
 ## merkle tree thoughts

 1. Index length for the module represents